kubewarden/docs/docs/explanations/context-aware-policies.md

 title: Context aware policies
 description: A description of Kubewarden context aware policies, what they are and how they are useful.
 keywords: [ kubewarden, context-aware policy, clusteradmissionpolicy, admissionpolicy, admissionrequest, cluster administrator]
-doc-persona: [kubewarden-user, kubewarden-operator, kubewarden-policy-developer, kubewarden-distributor, kubewarden-integrator]
+doc-persona: [kubewarden-policy-developer, kubewarden-integrator]
-doc-type: [explanation, reference]
+doc-type: [explanation]
 doc-topic: [explanations, context-aware-polices]
 ---